Thérèse of Lisieux: Canonization cause of her sister Léonie

-Therese's older sister, Léonie Martin, the only one of the five sisters who did not become a Carmelite nun, is also a candidate for sainthood.
-Leonie attempted the religious life three times before her fourth and final entrance in 1899 to the convent of the Visitation in Caen.
+Therese's older sister, Léonie Martin, the only one of the five sisters who did not become a Carmelite, is also a candidate for sainthood.
+Léonie attempted the religious life three times before her fourth and final entrance in 1899 to the convent of the Visitation in Caen.
 She took the name Sister Françoise-Thérèse and was a fervent disciple of Therese's way.
 She died in 1941 in Caen, where her tomb in the crypt of the Visitation Monastery may be visited by the public.
-On 25 March 2012, Mgr Jean-Claude Boulanger, Bishop of Bayeux and Lisieux, granted the imprimatur for a prayer asking that Leonie might be declared venerable.
-On 2 July 2015, the diocesan inquiry into Leonie's life and possible sanctity was opened at the chapel of the Monastery of the Visitation at Caen.
-She is now styled Leonie Martin, Servant of God.
+On 25 March 2012, Mgr Jean-Claude Boulanger, Bishop of Bayeux and Lisieux, granted the imprimatur for a prayer asking that Léonie might be declared venerable.
+On 2 July 2015, the diocesan inquiry into Léonie's life and possible sanctity was opened at the chapel of the Monastery of the Visitation at Caen.
+She is now styled Léonie Martin, Servant of God.

-Episcopal Veneration

-In 2022, Thérèse was officially added to the Episcopal Church liturgical calendar with a feast day on 1 October.

 Iconography

 Symbols

-The roses are the most traditional symbol associated with the iconography Therese of Lisieux.
+The roses are the most traditional attribute associated with the iconography Therese of Lisieux.
 She is often depicted holding roses or surrounded by roses, or throwing roses from heaven, or holding a crucifix covered with roses.

 In her writings, Therese often used flowers and roses as metaphors, either to refer to herself or to the acts of love she wanted to do.
 She referred to herself as the "little flower of Jesus" in the garden of God.
 She often referred to roses as a metaphor for the acts of love she tried to accomplish for God.
 Novices of the convent reported that Therese said: "After my death, I will let fall a shower of roses", with roses being the symbols of the graces and blessings that she would be able to send to earth when she would be in heaven.

 Artwork

-As Celine Martin, one of Therese's sisters who also entered the Carmel of Lisieux as Sister Genevieve, was an artist, she painted several portraits of her sister to help spread her devotion.
-Celine's portraits of Therese were widely reproduced in devotional images and objects, such as prayer cards.
+As Céline Martin, one of Therese's sisters who also entered the Carmel of Lisieux as Sister Genevieve, was an artist, she painted several portraits of her sister to help spread her devotion.
+Céline's portraits of Therese were widely reproduced in devotional images and objects, such as prayer cards.
 They were also used as illustrations in several editions of Story of a Soul, her autobiography, and in books about Therese published by the Carmel of Lisieux.

-Celine's artwork include a famous portrait of Therese holding a crucifix and a bouquet of roses, made in 1912 and called Thérèse aux roses (Thérèse with the roses').
-She drawn this portrait because she remembered Therese unpetalling roses on her crucifix when she was lying in bed in the infirmary.
-It was almost considered as an "official portrait" as it was spread on a very large scale, with huge success among devotees, establishing Therese's traditional iconography.
+Céline's artwork include a famous portrait of Therese holding a crucifix and a bouquet of roses, made in 1912 and called Thérèse aux roses ("Therese with roses").
+She drew this portrait because she remembered Therese unpetalling roses on her crucifix when she was lying in bed in the infirmary.
+It was almost considered as an "official portrait" as it was spread on a very large scale, with huge success among devotees, establishing Therese's iconography.